-These guidelines not only specify a maximum decibel limit of 96dba but also how that sound should be measured.
+These guidelines not only specify a maximum decibel limit of 96dba (2 stroke) and 94dba (4 stroke) but also how that sound should be measured.
+See ACU Handbook 2021 p6 under "Procedures".
+The Handbook is included as an attachment.
 96dba is the maximum sound that any individual bike is allowed to make, so there has to be an on-site testing regime set up for all bikes to be tested in accordance with the provisos.

 Given that the track is now hired out to private clubs coming from all around the country, we must insist that this testing is carried out by the track owner, and not left to the clubs using the track.
 It will certainly not be enough for testing to simply be a clause in the contract between the club and the track owner: if the club pays no attention to any such clause, they will be away long before that breach can be enforced.
-So the onus to test bikes must be on the owner and then, if this fails to happen, the council can take enforcement proceedings against the owner.
+So, the onus to test bikes must be on the owner and then, if this fails to happen, the council can take enforcement proceedings against the owner.